pforret/jekyll.forret.com/_posts/2005/2005-08-27-automated-initial-image-tagging-ojos-inc.md

 On his own blog, Shah writes:

-> I think Flickr&#8217;s tag based system is just super (in fact I love it), but I wanted all of my photos on there, I wanted them all tagged, and I didn&#8217;t want to spend hundreds of hours doing it.
+> I think Flickr's tag based system is just super (in fact I love it), but I wanted all of my photos on there, I wanted them all tagged, and I didn't want to spend hundreds of hours doing it.
 So being the lazy engineers that we are, we thought maybe we can at least auto-tag some of the faces and names.
 > on [munjal.typepad.com](http://munjal.typepad.com/recognizing_deven/2005/08/us_in_business_.html)

 [Ho John Lee states on his blog](http://www.hojohnlee.com/weblog/?p=250) that the technology should be offered as a web service, not as yet another photo storage site.
 He has a point, and I can see also it working in a technology licensing model: let Flickr or Pixagogo run it locally and let them pay per million pictures treated.
 Anyway, it will be interesting to see where this company goes.